 After all, it is the tears of your grief that provide the water for the soil of your unfolding and evolving storyline.

-Follow this simple exercise, or create one that feels right, and tell me what comes up for you!
+Follow this simple exercise, or create one that feels right!

 With so much love and pleasure,